alistanis/silentinstall/README.md

 Get it: `go get -u github.com/alistanis/silentinstall`

+# What is this for?
+Isn't everything running in Docker or have an automated install now?

+Unfortunately, for many of us, especially at Universities, this isn't the case.
+There's lots of legacy cruft lying around that's now finding its way into the cloud, and that poses problems for automation.

 # Is this a replacement for Expect?

 No. It is not a DSL or Scripting language and it is not as fully featured as expect is.
 It is much simpler, however, and the configuration format is easy to understand.